aydindev0/COMP0182-Real-world-Multi-agent-Systems/Lab_0/lab_zero.md

 ![image.png](imgs/img2.png)

-In the Hardware section, change Base Memory to 4096 MB and Processors to 2 and enable EFI.
 ![image.png](imgs/img4.png)

-For the Hard Disk Size, allocate at least 25 GB for Ubuntu 22.04.
-You can adjust for more if you like.
-Finally, press Finish.

 **4. Finish Installation Setup**
 After creating the Virtual Machine, select the Ubuntu System and press Start.
 Then Select Try or Install Ubuntu Server.